MicrosoftDocs/windows-dev-docs/windows-apps-src/design/accessibility/accessibility-overview.md

 ---
 # Accessibility overview

-This article is an overview of the concepts and technologies related to accessibility scenarios for Universal Windows Platform (UWP) apps.
+This article is an overview of the concepts and technologies related to accessibility scenarios for Windows apps.

 > [!VIDEO https://channel9.msdn.com/Blogs/One-Dev-Minute/Developing-Apps-for-Accessibility/player]